modin-project/modin/docs/getting_started/modin_vs_dask_vs_koalas.rst

 Partitioning and Parallelization
 --------------------------------

+Modin, DaskDF, Koalas are all examples of parallel dataframe systems.
+Parallelism is achieved by partitioning a large dataframe into smaller ones that can be operated on in parallel.
+As a result, the partitioning scheme chosen by the system dictates the pandas functions that can or can not be supported.

 **DaskDF and Koalas only support row-oriented partitioning and parallelism.** This approach is analogous to relational databases.
 The dataframe is conceptually broken down into horizontal partitions along rows, where each partition is independently processed if possible.
 When DaskDF or Koalas are required to perform column-parallel operations that to be done on columns independently (e.g., dropping columns with null values via ``dropna`` on the column ``axis``), they either perform very poorly with no parallelism or do not support that operation.